-- 66. Based on the assumption that all cost pressures will be funded in full, the estimated funding shortfall for 2019/20 will be £14.164m assuming no increase in Council Tax. - 67.
+- 39. Based on the assumption that all cost pressures will be funded in full, the estimated funding shortfall for 2019/20 will be £14.164m assuming no increase in Council Tax. - 40.
 WG has not issued details regarding the level of funding post 2019/20, however, it is anticipated that there will be further reductions in funding for Local Government going forward.
-It is therefore important that Directors achieve approved savings and look to mitigate further cost pressures through alternative means of service delivery and collaborative ventures. - 68.
+It is therefore important that Directors achieve approved savings and look to mitigate further cost pressures through alternative means of service delivery and collaborative ventures. - 41.
 Reserves are a way of setting aside funds from budgets in order to provide security against future levels of expenditure and to manage the burden across financial years.
-Funds no longer required may be transferred to the Council Fund and then set aside for other purposes or used to reduce Council Tax. - 69.
+Funds no longer required may be transferred to the Council Fund and then set aside for other purposes or used to reduce Council Tax. - 42.
 The Council has always taken a prudent approach with regard to specific reserves and uses them to mitigate known risks (financial and service) and contingent items, e.g. Insurance Fund.
-Other reserves have been established to fund Council priorities, e.g. Neighbourhood Services and in particular the Capital Programme, e.g. School Investment Strategy Reserve, Project Fund.
+Other reserves have been established to fund Council priorities, e.g. Neighbourhood Services.
 This is important as the Council has limited capacity to realise sufficient sums from the sale of assets for capital investment.
-Sums have also been set aside to assist in budget management, e.g. Early Retirement Fund.
-The Housing Revenue Account Reserve is ring-fenced to Housing and will be used to fund improvements to the Council's housing stock. - 70.
-The Council Fund Reserve as at 31st March 2019 is projected to stand at £13.634m, after the £4m transfer in, with no further reduction approved.
-The possible use of this reserve will be considered by the BWG when setting the 2019/20 budget, however, use of this reserve to balance the revenue budget will result in a higher level of savings being required in future years.
+Sums have also been set aside to assist in budget management. - 43.
+The Council Fund Reserve as at 31st March 2019 is projected to stand at £13.634m.
+The possible use of this reserve will be considered by the BWG when setting the

+2019/20 budget, however, use of this reserve to balance the revenue budget will result in a higher level of savings being required in future years.
 The Section 151 Officer currently believes that the minimum balance on the Council Fund Reserve should be no less than £7m.
 This is considered sufficient to cover unforeseen expenditure whilst, in the short term, maintaining a working balance.
 Unforeseen expenditure can be substantial and several instances can occur in a year.
 Whilst there is no set requirement for the minimum level for the Council Fund Reserve, some commentators use 5% of the net budget as a guide.
 For the Vale this is about £11m.
 However, in view of the prudent approach the Council takes with regard to specific reserves, £7m is considered a reasonable minimum.